 Achieving High Temperatures at Low Pressures

-Thermal fluid systems offer a greater range of temperatures, including a higher maximum temperature.
-These systems can reach temperatures between 0–750° F when using thermal oil, whereas steam-based systems only operate up to 350° F before operating pressures exceed 425 PSIG Thermal fluid systems using water-glycol solutions can also reach between 32–350°F at somewhat lower pressures than steam, which still offers significantly more flexibility than traditional systems.
+Thermal fluid systems offer a greater range of temperatures and a higher maximum temperature.
+These systems can reach temperatures of 0–750° F when using thermal oil, whereas steam-based systems only operate up to 350° F before operating pressures exceed 425 PSIG.
+Thermal fluid systems using water-glycol solutions can also reach 32–350° F at somewhat lower pressures than steam, which still offers significantly more flexibility than traditional systems.

 Due to the increased safety concerns regarding boilers near workers, more industrial, state, and local regulations require the presence of a stationary engineer in boiler rooms.
 Many plants across the country have to keep at least one employee with specialized training in the boiler room during active periods to monitor the boiler’s operation.
 This is most commonly required for fire-steamed boilers.

 Facilities that use thermal fluid heaters and an unfired steam generator often don’t need a stationary attendant.
-This advantage depends on your area’s specific state and local requirements.
+This advantage depends on specific state and local requirements.

-Thermal fluid systems are easy to install outside, though there will be additional installation considerations.
+Thermal fluid systems are easy to install outdoors, though there are additional installation considerations.
 Cold start provisions must be considered when sizing a circulation pump and motor.
 It may also be necessary to pour slabs, weatherproof outdoor piping and equipment, and more.

 Utilize Central Plant Heating

 Larger or multi-purpose facilities may have high-temperature processes in conjunction with open-loop steam injection requirements.
 Traditionally, these facilities would need a thermal fluid heater and a steam boiler.
-Today, however, these same facilities can use heat exchangers and rely solely on the thermal fluid system.
+Today, however, these facilities can use heat exchangers and rely solely on the thermal fluid heating system instead.